Esri/arcgis-maps-sdk-java-samples/display_information/identify-graphics/README.md

 # Identify graphics

-Display an alert message when a graphic is clicked.
+Identify a graphic to get further information about the object.

 ![Image of identify graphics](IdentifyGraphics.png)